maxRN/lix-quick-install-action/README.md

 - Looking for Nix, not Lix?
 This action is a fork of [nixbuild/nix-quick-install-action](https://github.com/samueldr/lix-gha-installer-action)!
 We forked it to install Lix instead of Nix - if you need Nix, this one works in exactly the same way.
 - There's also Cachix's [install-nix-action](https://github.com/cachix/install-nix-action) if you need a multi-user Nix install.

-The action provides you with a fully working Lix setup, but since no `NIX_PATH` or channels are setup you need to handle this on your own.
-Flakes is great for this, and works perfectly with this action (see below). [niv](https://github.com/nmattia/niv) should also work fine, but has not been tested yet.
+The action provides you with a fully working Lix setup, but since no `NIX_PATH` or channels are setup you need to handle dependency management on your own.
+We recommend [npins](https://github.com/andir/npins) for this - it's what we use in this repo, and works great in our CI/CD release process.
+Flakes also work great with this action - see below for an example.

 ## Inputs